shifasomji/nn-proposal/index.md

 General Questions:
 1. Should we even be doing this?
+This is valuable to do because it could advance cancer research by allow researchers to save time by automatically classifying large amounts of data.

-3. What might be the accuracy of a simple non-ML alternative?
+2. What might be the accuracy of a simple non-ML alternative?
+Currently, a manual alternative is being used, which may be more accurate, but we hope that we can train our network to be as accurate as manually labeling images.
+Due to variations in images, it would be difficult to create a program to classify the images without using machine learning, since there are so many different cases.

-4. What processes will we use to handle appeals/mistakes?
+3. What processes will we use to handle appeals/mistakes?
+To handle appeals/mistakes, we will try to evaluate the ethical implications at all points durinng the project.

-5. How diverse is our team?
+4. How diverse is our team?
+We will also be open to changing our ideas/plans as issues arise.
+Our team is somewhat diverse, as we have people from

 Data Questions: